DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 ![image](https://github.com/DCS-training/IntroToDatabases/blob/main/images/Image2.png)

-## What is a Non-SQL Database?
+## What is a Non-Relational Database?

-A non-SQL database is a database that:
+A non-relational databasem also known as a non-SQL database is a database that:
 - can store and handle data that doesn't fit into rows and columns
 - can handle data that is not uniform, or in different formats
 - typically stores data in a single structure, such as a json